 All rights reserved.
-No part of this document may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without permission in writing from California State University, Fresno Foundation.
+No part of this document may be reproduced in any form or by any electronic or mechanical means, including information storage and retrieval systems, without permission in writing from Associated Students, Inc. of California State University, Fresno